Seaton Carew Golf Club: Three Times One-armed Golf Champion – Jack Lithgo (1903-1975)

-All clubs are rightly proud of their champions, Seaton Carew Golf Club has certainly had its share, unusually though, perhaps the most famous amateur golfer to represent this club was one-armed golfer Jack Lithgo.
-Lithgo lost his arm after a fall at the age of 6.
+Seaton Carew Golf Club takes pride in its champions, including the notable amateur golfer Jack Lithgo, who, despite losing an arm in a fall at age six, became one of the club's most recognized players.
 Lithgo lived close to the club and next door to its professional Jimmy Kay.
 In the club's history books he recalls how in 1909 he remembered Kay bringing home the Leeds Cup and sitting it proudly on his sideboard.
 Lithgo was a strong swimmer, good footballer and he could hit a golf ball 275 yards with his driver.
 In 1966, when he was 63 years old, Lithgo qualified yet again for the match play stage of the One-armed Golfers Championship.
 This was the 19th successive occasion Lithgo had qualified for the knock out stages and remarkably that year he went on to win the final by defeating, by 3 and 1, the four-time American One-armed champion R. (Bob) Sandler, to whom he was conceding 13 years.
 This was the fifth time Lithgo had reached the final which he also won in 1948 and 1957.

 Amateur Championships held at Seaton Carew Golf links

 The Brabazon Trophy – The English Men's Strokeplay Championship and The Carris Trophy – The English Boys Championships

 Seaton Carew Golf Club is regular host to top amateur golf competitions.
-Golf England's Brabazon Trophy was held at this Club in 1985 and the winner, Peter Baker, went on to Ryder Cup and European Tour success after sharing this amateur title with the North East's Roger Roper (Roper famously turned professional at the age of 50 in 2007 to compete on the Seniors Professional Tour.)
-The 2013 US Open Champion Justin Rose talked glowingly about Seaton's undulating links course when in 1996 he came second behind the then amateur now established tour professional Graeme Storm from Hartlepool, in the Carris Trophy (the Boys' equivalent to the Brabazon Trophy).
+Golf England's Brabazon Trophy was held at this club in 1985 and the winner, Peter Baker, went on to Ryder Cup and European Tour success after sharing this amateur title with the North East's Roger Roper (Roper famously turned professional at the age of 50 in 2007 to compete on the Seniors Professional Tour.)
+The 2013 U.S. Open Champion Justin Rose praised Seaton Carew's undulating links course. when in 1996 he came second behind the then amateur now established tour professional Graeme Storm from Hartlepool, in the Carris Trophy (the Boys' equivalent to the Brabazon Trophy).
 In June 2014 The Brabazon Trophy tournament returned to Seaton Carew and in line with the illustrious outcomes for past winners on this course a bright future is predicted for the winner Ben Stow from Wiltshire.
 Stow equalled Seaton Carew's Brabazon Course record on the final day with a "birdie" on the final hole to win the Brabazon Trophy by one shot.